 A less preferred method

-In these instances, we can still match data so long as {{campaign.name}}, {{adset.name}}, and {{ad.name}} are all included within the UTM_content, UTM_term, and UTM_campaign tags.
+Sometimes, marketers may not want to include Ad ID in their UTM data.
+In these instances, we can still match data so long as {{campaign.name}}, {{adset.name}}, and {{ad.name}} are all included within the UTM_content, UTM_term, and UTM_campaign parameters.

-Its important to note that both Motion and Facebook discourage this strategy because naming UTMs of names is fundamentally unreliable, for two reasons:
+It's important to note that both Motion and Facebook discourage this strategy because naming UTMs of names is fundamentally unreliable, for two reasons:

 • If you change your ad name, Facebook will not update its dynamic name parameters.
 As a result, your Google Analytics data will not accurately reflect your Facebook data.